ArtifactAI/airplanes/README.md

 # Airplane Design Library for Artifact

 This library is a collection of airplane design data for [Artifact](https://artifact.engineer) but is self-contained, and aircraft models can be independently compiled.
-Engineering Sketch Pad ([ESP](https://acdl.mit.edu/ESP/)) 3D models and US Digital Datcom ([DATCOM](https://www.pdas.com/datcom.html)) aerodynamics models can be compiled from an aircraft configuration JSON in the `configurations` directory.
+Engineering Sketch Pad ([ESP](https://acdl.mit.edu/ESP/)) 3D models and US Digital Datcom ([DATCOM](https://www.pdas.com/datcom.html)) aerodynamics models can be generated from an aircraft configuration JSON in the `configurations` directory.

 ## Usage